mento-protocol/.github/profile/README.md

 ## 🌍 Community

-If you're interested in learning more about Mento, or would like to contribute to our mission, please join or discord:
+If you're interested in learning more about Mento, or would like to contribute to our mission, please join the Mento discord:

 -  [Discord](https://discord.com/invite/Zszgng9NdF)